tainora/netstrata/materials-for-ted/01b-ai-augmented-development-methodology.md

 This skepticism is reasonable given surface-level usage.
 Developers who spend a weekend with Copilot or try [Claude Code](https://www.claude.com/product/claude-code) for a few hours often encounter limitations that reinforce doubts about production readiness.
 The tools CAN be frustrating when used naively.

-However, thousands of hours of deep practice reveal different patterns: these tools ARE production-ready when integrated systematically into team workflows.
+However, 1000+ hours of deep practice reveal different patterns: these tools ARE production-ready when integrated systematically into team workflows.
 The gap between "tried it casually" and "production mastery" is substantial—similar to the difference between writing your first Python script and architecting production systems.

 ### Demonstration-First Approach